Introducing Koh Ker

 Most visitors start at Prasat Krahom (Red Temple), the second-largest structure at Koh Ker, named for the red bricks from which it is constructed.
 Sadly, none of the carved lions for which this temple was once known remain, though there’s still plenty to see – stone archways and galleries lean hither and thither and impressive stone carvings grace lintels and doorposts.
 A naga-flanked causeway and a series of sanctuaries, libraries and gates lead past trees and vegetation-covered ponds.
 Just west of Prasat Krahom, at the far western end of a half-fallen colonnade, are the remains (most of the head) of a statue of Nandin.

 The principal monument at Koh Ker is Prasat Thom (Prasat Kompeng), a 55m-wide, 40m-high sandstone-faced pyramid with seven tiers.
 This striking structure, just west of Prasat Krahom, looks like it could almost be a Mayan site somewhere on the Yucatan Peninsula.
 Currently, the staircase to the top remains closed for safety reasons, as it is crumbling apart in places.
 Some 40 inscriptions, dating from 932 to 1010, have been found here.

 South of this central group is a 1185m-by-548m baray known as the Rahal.
-It is fed by Stung Sen, which supplied water to irrigate the land in this arid area.
+It is fed by the Sen River, which supplied water to irrigate the land in this arid area.